ROSEN, TRUSTED NATIONAL TRIAL COUNSEL, Encourages The Chemours Company Investors to Inquire About Securities Class Action Investigation – CC

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of The Chemours Company (NYSE: CC) resulting from allegations that Chemours may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of The Chemours Company (NYSE: CC) resulting from allegations that Chemours may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Chemours securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.